- Home

 Grade 6-8

 View on concept mapA distribution describes how data values are spread out across their range — which values occur, how often, and whether the data is symmetric or skewed.
-Knowing the distribution lets you make predictions and calculate probabilities.
+Knowing the distribution of your data lets you choose the right summary statistics, make valid predictions, and calculate accurate probabilities for future observations.

 Definition